Volunteer in Iceland

 Age range: 18 and over

-The fee includes transportation from the meeting point to the project site (on the first day) and the Night photography workshop.
+The fee includes transportation from Reykjavík to the project site and back (on the first and last day of the project).

 The extra fee is intended to support the local host of the project.
 It can either be transferred in advance via bank transfer, or paid in cash on arrival.